Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Scalar examples of generalized standard triples

 \subsection{Hermite interpolational basis}

-The companion pencil of the previous section has been extended to Hermite interpolational bases, where some of the nodes have ``flowed together,'' collapsing to fewer distinct nodes\footnote{A formal definition can be found in~\cite{corless2013polynomial}, for instance.
+The Lagrange linearization of the previous section has been extended to Hermite interpolational bases, where some of the nodes have ``flowed together'', collapsing to fewer distinct nodes\footnote{A formal definition can be found in~\cite{corless2013polynomial}, for instance.
 The essential idea is that given two distinct pieces of data $(\tau_k,p(\tau_k))$ and $(\tau_{k+1},p(\tau_{k+1}))$, we also know the forward difference $(p_{k+1}-p_k)/(\tau_{k+1}-\tau_k)$.
 In the limit as one node approaches (flows towards) the other, we still know two pieces of information: $p(\tau_k)$ and $p'(\tau_k)$.
 Hermite interpolation captures this idea.}.
-We suppose that at each node $\tau_{i}$, there are now $s_{i} \geq 1$ consecutive pieces of information known, namely $\P(\tau_i)$, $\P'(\tau_i)/1!$, $\P''(\tau_i)/2!$, and so on up to the last one, the value of the $s_i-1$-th derivative at $z=\tau_i$, namely $\P^{(s_i-1)}(\tau_i)/(s_i-1)!$.
-The integer $s_{i}$ is called the \textit{confluency} of the node.
-The known pieces of information are the local Taylor coefficients of the polynomial fitting the data: